thomasekdahlN/wealthprognosis-app/README.md

 Note: This is just a hack and is not production ready.

 How to run
-php artisan ReadFile2 example.json example.xlsx all/private/company
+php artisan ReadFile2 yourassetconfig.json realistic/positive/negative all/private/company

+php artisan ReadFile2 tests/Feature/config/example.json realistic private

+tests/Feature/config/example.json = path to your asset definition. realistic/positive/negative are standard prognosis.
+You can copy and make your own, just place them in the same directory. all/private/comapny - run the prognosis for only, private, only company or both.

+Output:
+The command will automatically generate excel files in the same directory as your config file, with the same name as the run config file.

-Reads your economic setup as a json file and provides a detail spreadsheet with analysis of your future economy.
+Reads your economic setup as a json file and provides a detail spreadsheet with analysis of your future economy until your death.

 Supports % changerates on expences, income and asset values Supports mortage calculations and new mortages taking over for a previous mortage